tugrulaslan/BlogCodeSnippets/README.md

 # BlogCodeSnippets
-This repository consists of my blog posts about the Data Structures.
+This repository consists of my blog posts.